 - We do not know how much your case is going to cost until we are able to assess your matter

 - We will be upfront about how certain approaches can impact your case and your wallet

 We Explain the Good, the Bad and the Ugly

 - We do not believe in unexpected surprises for our clients

 We Are Here When You Need Us

 - We are available when you need us

 - Each case has its own support member and we are always reachable by email and live answering service during after hours

 We Have a Proven Track Record

-- Our Family law firm is proud of our history of upholding the rights of parties in many areas of divorce law
+- Our Family law firm in Los Angeles is proud of our history of upholding the rights of parties in many areas of divorce law